jnozzi/cocoadev.com/markdown/PollUnitTests.md

 *Wouldn't "I have tried it but�" be the same as either "I don't know how" or "I don't like it"?*  Not necessarily.
 I could be that "I know how, I like it, but circumstances | employeer make it impractical"

-For those of you who do not know, a General/UnitTest is used to automatically test your code and is usually written **before** the code to drive developement.
-For more information see: General/UnitTesting, General/UnitTest, http://www.c2.com/cgi/wiki?General/UnitTest
+For those of you who do not know, a UnitTest is used to automatically test your code and is usually written **before** the code to drive developement.
+For more information see: UnitTesting, UnitTest, http://www.c2.com/cgi/wiki?UnitTest

-Also see General/ObjCUnit, General/OCUnit, General/TestKit, General/UnitKit
+Also see ObjCUnit, OCUnit, TestKit, UnitKit

 ----
-Discussion at General/UnitTestingProsAndCons.
+Discussion at UnitTestingProsAndCons.

 ----